shekhar-2410/anoroidapp/README.md

-# anoroidapp This repo is all about the react native course from very begaining to decent level  knowledge of native to build any native mobile based applications..
+# anoroidapp This repo is all about the React native course from the beginning to a decent level  of knowledge of native to build any native mobile-based applications..